Chalet and “Similar yet Different” Bomboniere

 Even though you will frequently find coloured bomboniere with the small Chalet lead Crystal label, the coloured bomboniere were glass or “semi-crystal.”
 Having a lower lead content at 18%.
 A 24% lead content is needed before glass can be called crystal.
 Really a distinction without a difference as far as appearance goes regarding the bomboniere.

 The coloured bomboniere are found in amber, gold, many shades of blue from light to dark to turquoise, pink and rose, greens ranging from olive to emerald.
+A very few in purple.
 An extremely interesting point is that to date, we have found no bomboniere in red or orange.
 Colour changes were rotated every few days and measured and mixed by hand – this was not an automated process.
 Therefore, colour was subject to ever changing conditions – the measuring and mixing, cleaning of the crucibles between colour switch outs, the humidity and temperature in the factory, heat in the vats and ovens, the length of time standing… This resulted in ever changing variations and additional proof positives that Chalet “hand worked” their glass.
 I cannot stress enough that these variations do not show artistic influence.
 No. Variations are a natural occurring result of manual processes.

 Colour placement may be solid throughout, whispered through, just pooled in the bottom or on the edge rims of the piece.
 And of course, clear crystal.